trust-mfn-berlin/animals-as-objects/vault/material.core-samples.md

 [^1]: You can learn more about core samples also by exploring the mineralogical collections of the Museum fur Naturkunde Berlin: https://www.museumfuernaturkunde.berlin/en/science/geochemical-and-microanalytical-laboratories and https://www.museumfuernaturkunde.berlin/en/science/rock-and-ore-collection.

 [^2]: Arranging international research efforts of this scale is not an easy task, and is one that requires complex sociopolitical arrangements.
-To learn more on the work of extracting data from the ocean's depths, see Rosol, Christof.
-"Hauling data: Anthropocene analogues, paleoceanography and missing paradigm shifts". _Historical Social Research_ 40, no. 2 (2015): 37-66. https://doi.org/10.12759/hsr.40.2015.2.37-66.
+To learn more on the work of extracting data from the ocean’s depths, see Rosol, Christof.
+“Hauling data: Anthropocene analogues, paleoceanography and missing paradigm shifts“. _Historical Social Research_ 40, no. 2 (2015): 37-66. https://doi.org/10.12759/hsr.40.2015.2.37-66.

 :::DE:::